cepthomas/c_modular/README.md

 static void p_myPrivateFunc(args);
 ```

-So from an external POV this barebones example project looks like:
+## Example
+A somewhat brain-dead example of a hypothetical embedded C project is provided.
+The application source looks like this:
 ```
 source
 main.c